This simple tutorial will show you how to make a fabric coffee sleeve with a few very basic sewing skills. A great beginner sewing project.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) Click here to read my full disclosure policy.
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
+Click here to read my full disclosure policy.

 Here are the two different shapes I used.
 The top is a straight forward rectangle to use on a straight sided mug.

 For the straight mug find the length by measuring the distance around the mug.
 Then add an extra 1/2 inch for a seam allowance.
 Then measure the sides to the height you'd like adding an extra 1/2 inch for the seam as well.
-Easy.

-Then with right sides together, as shown above, sew a 1/4 inch seam all around the edges, leaving a couple of inches open on one side.
+Then with the right sides together, as shown above, sew a 1/4 inch seam all around the edges, leaving a couple of inches open on one side.